Australian-Imaging-Service/xnat4tests/README.rst

 ----------

-Xnat4Tests provides a method for launching a basic XNAT repository instance within a single Docker image to facilitate the testing API calls and container service execution by third-party packages.
+Xnat4Tests provides a method for launching a basic XNAT repository instance within a single Docker container to facilitate the testing API calls and container service execution by third-party packages.

 The 'home/logs', 'home/work', 'build', 'archive', 'prearchive' directories are